If you have been arrested what are your rights and what happens? UK police must follow strict rules if you are being arrested or getting questioned.

 At that time the custody officer at the police station must explain your rights.
 While you are in custody you have the right to:

 Note: You can ask for a notice in your language or an interpreter to explain the notice.
+If you are being arrested your rights and the law differ in Scotland.

 If the person being arrested is under 18 or a vulnerable adult, the police must try to contact a parent, carer, or a guardian.